Polidea/SiriusObfuscator/SymbolExtractorAndRenamer/README.md

       "identifier": <string>,
       "name": <string>,
       "module": <string>,
-      "type": <enum string>("type", "namedFunction", "operator")
+      "type": <enum string>("type",
+                            "namedFunction",
+                            "externalParameter",
+                            "internalParameter",
+                            "singleParameter",
+                            "variable",
+                            "operator")
     }
   ]
 }
 ```

-`symbols` is a list of objects that contains symbol identifier and name.
+`symbols` is a list of extracted symbols.

 `name` is directly corresponding to the actual string defined in the Swift source code.
-This string will be replaced by the `Renamer`.
+This string will be replaced in the source code by the `Renamer`.

 `identifier` contains all the information required to uniquely identify the given symbol in the source code.
-It will be used by `Renamer` to decide whether the symbol it comes across should be renamed or not.
+It allows `Renamer` to identify if the symbol should be renamed.

-`module` contains the name of the module that allows us to identify whether the symbol should be included in renaming or not.
+`module` is the name of the module in which the extracted symbol was originally declared.
+For some symbols it is different from the module in which the symbol occures.
+E.g. for function declaration that satisfies the protocol requirement (or overrides the function from base class), the `module` represents the module in which the protocol (or base class) is declared.
+It allows `Renamer` to identify if the symbol should be renamed.

 `type` contains the type of the symbol.
-It's a string of value from a strictly limited enumeration. `type` means that the symbol represents type (like class or struct name), `namedFunction` means that the symbol represents function or method with name, and `operator` means that the symbol represents the operator.
+It's a string of value from a strictly limited enumeration:

-## Feature list

-- [] TBA
+  - `type` for symbol that represents type (class, struct, enum, protocol).
+  - `namedFunction` for symbol that represents function or method with name.
+  - `externalParameter` for symbol that represents the function's external parameter name.
+  - `internalParameter` for symbol that represents the function's internal parameter name.
+  - `singleParameter` for symbol that represents the function's single parameter name (parameter has only one name).
+  - `variable` for symbol that represents `let` or `var` field.
+  - `operator` for symbol that represents the operator.

 # NameMapper